 Cut into small dumplings and long strips so you can make a ribbon.

 Fry them in hot oil until golden.

 Let it drain over a paper towel.

-sugar zest of a mandarin and a lemon, and a splash of aniseed liquor.
+Heat honey, sugar zest of a mandarin and a lemon, and a splash of aniseed liquor in a saucepan.

 Decorate the Struffoli with colored sugar sprinkles and Candied cherries.